tasnimxpress/mytube/README.md

 # mytube
-FocusLearn turns any YouTube playlist into a clean, Udemy-style learning experience.
+Mytube - Focuslearn turns any YouTube playlist into a clean, Udemy-style learning experience.
 Paste a playlist URL and it becomes a structured course with progress tracking — no suggestions, no comments, no chaos pulling you away.

 ** Features **
 - Distraction-free player — YouTube embedded without sidebar recommendations or related videos